-Join Jen Kramer for an in-depth discussion in this video Using HTML5 header, nav, and footer tags, part of Web Semantics.
+Join Jen Kramer for an in-depth discussion in this video Using HTML5 header, nav, and footer tags, part of Learning Web Semantics.

 One of the common elements encountered in many webpages is a header, navigation, and a footer for the document.
 The header usually contains identity information.
 That often includes a logo, and it may include other elements as well.
 Like contact information, or a search box, or just some decorative images.
 Likewise, down at the bottom of the page, we typically have some information in the footer.
 That frequently includes some basic navigation like terms of service, copyright privacy policies, that kind of thing.
 Copyright statement, disclaimers, and so forth.